Best Crypto IRA Companies

 What to know: This platform has steep fees compared to many rival IRA platforms.
 You must pay a $50 setup fee, an annual maintenance charge of $195, and 0.05% of the assets in your IRA as storage fees every month.
 It also has a pretty high minimum of $5,000.

-Why it stands out: TradeStation lets you buy cryptocurrencies for your IRA with relatively low fees.
-It only charges trading fees and no setup, annual maintenance, and storage fees, unlike some rivals.
+TradeStation lets you buy cryptocurrencies for your IRA with relatively low fees.
+It only charges transaction fees for crypto IRAs.
 You can also roll over funds from your previous employer-sponsored IRA into TradeStation.

 What to know: TradeStation is a broad trading platform, so it’s not only cryptocurrencies it lets you add to your IRA.
 You can add stocks and options, and you can have multiple IRAs if you wish.
 TradeStation is owned by the Monex Group, a Japanese financial services company, and cryptocurrency accounts for a great deal of Monex’s profit.
 Monex owns Coincheck, a popular cryptocurrency exchange.